Taiwan pilot hailed a hero for pulling plane clear of buildings

 The head of Taiwan's Civil Aeronautics Administration, Lin Tyh-ming, has said Liao had 4,914 flying hours under his belt and the co-pilot 6,922 hours.

 Taiwanese media reported that Liao, the son of street vendors, passed exams to join the air force.
-He later flew for China Airlines (2610.TW), Taiwan's main carrier, before joining TransAsia.
+He later flew for China Airlines, Taiwan's main carrier, before joining TransAsia.

-The aviation regulator ordered TransAsia and Uni Air, a subsidiary of EVA Airways Corp (2618.TW), to conduct engine and fuel system checks on the remaining 22 ATR aircraft they still operate.
+The aviation regulator ordered TransAsia and Uni Air, a subsidiary of EVA Airways Corp, to conduct engine and fuel system checks on the remaining 22 ATR aircraft they still operate.

 TransAsia's shares closed down 6.9 percent on Wednesday, its biggest percentage decline since late 2011, and were down another 3.3 percent on Thursday.
 The crash was the latest in a string of aviation disasters in Asia in the past 12 months and TransAsia's second in the past seven months.